MasonEgger/website/docs/blog/posts/011-deliberate-practice.md

 your employer.

 First, your employer isn't going to reward you for it.
-They may say they will, but in reality they wont.
+They may say they will, but in reality they won't.
 Not fairly at least.
 I took this route at the beginning of my career.
 I put in extra hours to help get a massively over-scoped project to ship on time.
 At performance review time I received a top review, one of only five engineers across the entire 2500 person company to receive one.
 My reward